Microbleeds after head injury may worsen outcomes: Study

 The researchers noted that the patients with microbleeds were more likely to have a greater level of disability compared to patients without microbleeds.

 According to the researchers, microbleeds following brain injury may be a potential biomarker for identifying which patients may be candidates for treatments targeting vascular injury.
-(AGENCIES)
+(PTI)

 Editorial